 This post contains affiliate links.
 Purchasing from my links does not cost you anything additional, but I do receive a small commission from each sale.
 Your purchases are what help keep this blog going so thank you in advance.
 To find out more, please visit my disclosure policy.

 For many of us college students, new and returning, our new semester and school-year has just begun.
 I can feel the anxiety rising as I scramble to get all of my textbooks without falling too far behind.
 I can also sense the impending doom I’m going to feel when it comes time for finals.
 Yes, already even though my semester just began 6 days ago.
 But how am I going to manage the whole semester when I can already feel the pressure of the final exam?
 This is a huge distraction for me and it doesn’t go away until I get my final grade and know that I passed.

 I already know that I’m going to have a heck of a time this semester because my classes are evening classes and we meet one night a week.
 That’s one 2-hour and 45-minute class per week to learn high-level course material.
 And I’m already freaking out because, for one of my four courses, our final exam is a 6-hour exam.
 No, I didn’t type that wrong.
 It’s a full six hours and I’ve already heard people say that they didn’t get a chance to finish it.

-So how exactly am I going to manage my coursework and manage my depression and anxiety throughout the fifteen weeks I am in this, and other, courses?
+So how exactly am I going to manage my coursework and manage my symptoms throughout the fifteen weeks I am in this and other courses?
 Well, it’s actually pretty simple, to be honest.
-I have a method that I use every semester that keeps me on top of my grades and lowers my stress-level regarding my course work.
+I have a method that I use every semester that keeps me on top of my grades and lowers my stress-level regarding my coursework.

 Is This Really Possible?